Hebel, Queensland: History

 During 2020 and 2021, the Queensland border was closed due to the COVID-19 pandemic.
 Some border crossing points had Queensland Police checkpoints to confirm eligibility to enter Queensland, while other border crossing points were closed.
 At Hebel, there was a police border checkpoint on the Castlereagh Highway.
 The border crossing on the Hebel Goodooga Road was closed by the Balonne Shire Council building an earth wall across the road, although many local people doubted its effectiveness as a barrier to entry.

 Hebel was the feature of ABC Back Roads Series 8, Episode 11; it was aired on 25 July 2022.

-Facilities

-Visitors to the village will find a general store, caravan park, hotel, and coffee shop.